 NOTE: Continuity of services will not apply when interruptions are due to a beneficiary being admitted to an acute care hospital, rehabilitation hospital or nursing facility.
 This exception is granted by OAAS and will not typically exceed 90 consecutive days.

-The health and welfare of the individual cannot be reasonably assured through the provision of the CCW services;
+The health and welfare of the individual cannot be reasonably assured through the provision of CCW services;

 The individual fails to cooperate in the eligibility determination process or in the development or performance of the POC;